Paraphraser/PiBuilder/README.md

 	You change your host's name by passing the new «hostname» as an argument to this script.
 The curly braces indicate that the `{«hostname»}` argument is **optional**.
 If you omit it, your host will retain its current name.

-	> Omitting the argument would be appropriate if you already chose a unique name using [Raspberry Pi Imager](#firstBootHostName), or if you are using PiBuilder in a non-Raspberry Pi environment such as a Debian or Proxmox installation where the hostname may have been set via other means.
+	> Omitting the argument would be appropriate if you already chose a unique name using [Raspberry Pi Imager](#firstBootHostName), or if you are using PiBuilder in a non-Raspberry Pi environment such as a Debian or Proxmox&nbsp;VE installation where the hostname may have been set via other means.

 	Run the first script: